 Steve Jobs once said, “Everyone in this country should learn how to program because it teaches you how to think.”
 Furthermore, 74% of parents in a recent survey said that they believe Computer Science is a subject that children should learn all year round.

 Today, coding can be a great skill for kids to learn no matter what age group they are in, from K-12.
-Programs such as ScratchJr designed by MIT are a great place to begin for kindergarteners and 1st graders, while elementary students will find Minecraft modding fascinating, and older students will enjoy challenging programming such as Python.
+Programs such as ScratchJr designed by the MIT Media Lab are a great place to begin for kindergarteners and 1st graders, while elementary students will find Minecraft modding fascinating, and older students will enjoy challenging programming such as Python.

 Regardless of where they begin, coding exposes kids to numerous life long skills such as creativity, problem solving, project management, and more, that can help them get ahead in all their future endeavors.